Geelong West - Hamlyn Heights

 What is the weighted average housing cost based on tenure mix in the Geelong West - Hamlyn Heights SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,142.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,142.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,842/month, and renters paying $1,451/month.

 How affordable is housing in the Geelong West - Hamlyn Heights SA2 relative to local incomes?